Extended Traces (OpenTelemetry)

 • "off": Do nothing

-If you're intending to only use extendedTracesMiddleware() to extend an existing provider, you no longer need to ensure that it is called before any other code.
+If you only use extendedTracesMiddleware() to extend an existing provider, you do not need to call it before other application code.
+The provider and instrumentation setup remains owned by your existing OpenTelemetry configuration.

 Manually extend